Blankpanda/ip-to-location/README.md

 django
 BeautifulSoup4
 ```
+optional for the GUI version.
 ```
 PyQt4
 ```
-is optional for the GUI version which isn't working.
+which isn't working.

 The output is located in info.html but is automatically opened in your default web browser.